Abo67/RIFTUD/README.md

 The orginal Fotran code has been modified so that the CoolProp library http://www.coolprop.org/ is used to compute the thermodynamic properties of the gas, instead of the "perfect gas" model available in the original code.

+The newly added code relies on the fzero() subroutine from http://www.netlib.org/slatec/ You therefore need to download and compile slatec; on linux also download http://www.netlib.org/slatec/slatec4linux.tgz which provides replacements for r1mach and d1mach (machine constants) using lapack calls.